Skip to content

 By Benji ChapmanCo-Deputy Music Editor

-March offers a uniquely lively month for student-lead gigs as both societies and student bands take Bristol's concert halls, alongside a notable collection of bigger artists stopping off on world tours.
-Trailblazers of historic significance are matched by modern acts, inspired by preceding innovative boldness, before the month ends as another historic Bristol day festival comes to a close.
+March offers a uniquely lively month for student-led gigs as both societies and student bands take Bristol's concert halls alongside a notable collection of bigger artists stopping off on world tours.
+Modern acts match trailblazers of historic significance - inspired by preceding innovative boldness - before the month ends as another historic Bristol day festival comes to a close.

 Minerva Choir, 5th @ St Pauls Church

-BUMS "newest and friendliest" ensemble is one of the most welcoming choirs from the repertoire of groups on show at the society, bringing a light-hearted and enthusiastic approach to what can sometimes seem a somewhat unapproachable genre for the uninitiated.
-The choir offer "fun pop arrangements" as well as some iconic sounds from the cannon of classical music.
-Priding themselves on increasing accessibility to classical music, the Minvera choir are named after the goddesss of wisdom for good reason: certain to kick the month off in style with a playful yet esteemed attitude.
+BUMS 'newest and friendliest' ensemble is one of the most welcoming choirs from the repertoire of groups on show at the society, bringing a light-hearted and enthusiastic approach to what can sometimes seem a somewhat unapproachable genre for the uninitiated.
+The choir offers 'fun pop arrangements' and some iconic sounds from the cannon of classical music.
+Priding itself on increasing accessibility to classical music, the Minvera Choir is named after the goddess of wisdom for a good reason, certain to kick the month off in style with a playful yet esteemed attitude.

 Minerva Choir @ St Pauls Church | BUMS